Limpanfx/Project-ALL/Anime and manga/Characters/README.md

 Please explain why you think they would fit that level.
 Use the evidence from their powers and stats  to back up your answer.

 Text:
 Please use as little text as possible, I want a deep analysis and not an essay.
+Make sure it is written like a .md file.
 ```